 On paper, you’ve got five candidates who look promising.
 You’ve checked out their social media profiles, spoken with a reference or two and had the first of two face-to-face interviews with each of them.
 What’s missing?

-The hardest part of finding the right person for an important role, in a smaller organization in particular, is fit.
+The hardest part of finding the right person for an important role, in a smaller organization, in particular, is fit.
 It’s not about the hard skills.
 You can measure those on paper.
 It’s the soft skills, or possible lack of them, that aren’t always obvious.
-How will ‘candidate A’ handle the rapidly changing environment considering their previous roles were with very large, slower moving organizations?
-How will ‘candidate B’ manage with the stressful production cycles given that their past roles were less deadline-focused?
+How will ‘candidate A’ handle the rapidly changing environment considering their previous roles were with very large, slower-moving organizations?
+How will ‘candidate B’ manage the stressful production cycles given that their past roles were less deadline-focused?
 These are the kinds of questions that psychometric testing can help to answer.

 What is psychometric testing?

 Psychometric testing is composed of standardized scientific method testing to measure the abilities, mental capabilities and behavioural traits of a candidate.
 The personality characteristics and abilities of the candidate are set against the requirements of the role, to see how closely they match, in an objective way.

 What kind of specific behaviours can psychometric testing uncover?